frewat/Gooey/README.md

 <hr>
 <h4>Notes:</h4>
 * Repository is structured as an Eclipse project.<br/>
 * "gooey.jar" is the latest build.
-Add to Eclipse projects using Build Path >> External Library.
+Download and add to your Eclipse project using Build Path >> External Library.
 * Interface is not stable.
 Expect changes while development is underway.<br/>
 * No Javadoc yet (but it's coming)
 <hr>